parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

 ``

 * Label: used to represent either an identifier or a constant
-* Mneumonic: identifies the purpose of the statment. a Mneumonoc is not required if a line contains only a label or a comment Examples of mnumonic:
+* Mneumonic: identifies the purpose of the statement. a Mneumonoc is not required if a line contains only a label or a comment
+     Examples of mnemonic:
      * PUSH
      * ADD
      * MOV
-     * RETN
+     * RENT
 * Operands: specifies the data to be manipulated
      * most instructions take two of these
 * Comment: Literally Just a Comment